 - Video editing techniques for ethnographic storytelling

 - Methods for combining data visualization and in-person ethnography

 - Writing a data management plan (DMP) as part of an IRB protocol or grant application

 VizE Lab Online

-VizE Lab's "offline" space is designed for interactive and experimental modes of work.
-Collaborators can gather to share projects, dilemmas and create new possibilities for visual ethnography and media.
-This comfortable meeting space includes a 100" HD projection and sound system that can display material from a variety of sources onto a giant writable visualization wall to which creative annotations can be added and saved.
+VizE Lab's studio space is designed for interactive and experimental modes of work.
+We welcome researchers and groups who want a comfortable interactive space for developing new projects or for workshopping their ongoing projects.
+Collaborators can gather to share projects, work through dilemmas, and create new possibilities for visual ethnography and media.
+The meeting space includes a 100" HD projection and sound system that can display material from a variety of sources onto a giant writable visualization wall which can be annotated and saved.
 Remote participants are also be able to contribute.

 Projection from your own laptop is easily achieved in the salon through a wireless connection using AirPlay, available on recent Apple laptops, or from a PC using AirParrot.
 Projection with a wired connection is through VGA or HDMI.
 Or bring a usb flash drive with your content, which can be projected from a Lab computer.